eduardomourar/okta-api-center/gateways/kong/readme.md

 again, capture the route id from the result.

 ### Add the OIDC plugin to the /moons route
-Use the same command as above, but make sure you update the `route_id` and `scopes_required` values.
+Use the same command as above, but make sure you update the `route.id` and `scopes_required` values.

 ```
 curl -i -X POST \